 Sexuality is a minefield of opinions and issues.
-Sex, who your having it with, what gender they are, when your having it, and why and how your indulging.
+Sex, who you have it with, what gender they are when you have it, and why and how your indulging.
 For some reason we all want to know what is going on in everyone’s bedroom, behind closed doors, so we can – more often than not – pronounce judgement on it.
 Sex as “private” and “sacred” and “sacrosanct” is just not well respected.

 For the sake of five words

-The impediment to the recognition of Gay marriage in Australia is five unique words in the Marriage Act.
+The impediment to the recognition of marriage equality in Australia is five unique words in the Marriage Act.
 The words “two people” will replace “man and woman” and the words “husband and wife” so that the act then reads: “the union of a two people to the exclusion of all others, voluntarily entered into for life“.
 That’s it!
 No more.
-It does not force religious ministers to conduct same-sex weddings and they have the right of choice to refuse as their conscience dictates.
-It does mean that ministers who do wish to, have the right of choice to accept too.
+It does not force religious ministers to conduct same-sex weddings, and they have the right of choice to refuse as their conscience dictates.
+It does mean that priests who do wish to, have the right of choice to accept too.
 There is no conspiracy to change what the church chooses to do.
 It’s not about religion as I will explain later.
-There is equally, no denying the choice of what two people choose to do in proclaiming publicly in celebration their love for one another and has that civilly recognised in Law.
+There is equally, no denying the choice of what two people decide to do in proclaiming publicly in celebrating their love for one another and has that civilly recognised in Law.

 The slippery slope?

-The statutes around age of consent remain unchanged.
-It says, “two people” not animals or any combination of either, Cori Bernardi.
+The statutes around the age of consent remain unchanged.
+It says, “two people”, not animals or any combination of either, Cori Bernardi.
 There is no “deviant sex” approved.
 No paedophilia legitimised.
-There is no slippery slope to tumble down into all the nonsense things many conservative thinkers think this is falling towards.
+There is no slippery slope to tumble down towards all the nonsense things many conservative thinkers think this is falling.
 Changing the three words “Man and woman” to “two people” does not open the doors to any of that.
 The door remains firmly closed to all of Senator Eric Abetz’s or Cori Bernardi’s more vivid (and frankly disturbing) imaginings.

 As for affecting heterosexual marriage, how exactly?
 Let’s face it what heterosexual marriage is “a union between a man and a woman, to the exclusion of all others, for life” in contemporary society?
-Adultery and divorce being as common as they are, the vows of “marriage” are hardly being treated as holy and as reverently as they who are outraged – at the possibility of the scope being inclusive to Gay couples – pretend it is.
+Adultery and divorce are as common as they are, the vows of “marriage” are hardly being exalted as holy and as reverently as they who are outraged – at the possibility of the scope being inclusive to Gay couples – pretend it is.
 If the straight community is discarding the permanency or exclusiveness of marriage both under the civil definition and under the church’s definition, by what right do they hold to the propriety, that it is the exclusive realm of only being for the opposing sexes?
-Would not the focus of the Church be better served, to fulfil the promises they make as a community in your typical service, to help the stability and harmony of the few marriage relationships they have that want to maintain the “exclusion” and “voluntarily entered into for life” agreement?
+Would not the focus of the Church be better served in fulfilling the promises they make as a community in your typical service?
+Shouldn’t they seek to help the stability and harmony of the few marriage relationships they have that want to maintain the “exclusion” and “voluntarily entered into for life” agreement?
 Is that not a vision of compassion, support and justice that the church upholds?
 So why only for Christian marriage and not other forms of marriage?